Latino Voters Move To Defend Census Immigrant Count In Lawsuit By Alabama

 That population tally determines the number of seats in the House of Representatives, as well as Electoral College votes in presidential elections, that each state gets.

 In May, the state of Alabama and Republican Rep. Mo Brooks filed a lawsuit in the U.S. District Court for the Northern District of Alabama.
 They argue that the framers of the Constitution did not intend for the census numbers to include immigrants living in the U.S. illegally.
-In their complaint, Alabama's Attorney General Steve Marshall, a Republican, alleges that after the upcoming 2020 census, the state may lose one of its seven congressional seats and one of its nine Electoral College votes to a state with a higher population of unauthorized immigrants.
+In their complaint, Alabama Attorney General Steve Marshall, a Republican, alleges that after the upcoming 2020 census, the state may lose one of its seven congressional seats and one of its nine Electoral College votes to a state with a higher population of unauthorized immigrants.

 Alabama's complaint calls for the Census Bureau to exclude unauthorized immigrants from census numbers used for reapportionment.